 You don’t want to produce content that no one reads.
 That’s why it’s important to understand why people read in the first place.

 Fortunately, you can increase the target market of your blog site readership with just a few simple techniques and tweaks.
 You’re already familiar with some of these, I’m sure, but how consistent are you?

 Whether you call them titles or headlines, we’re referring to the same thing, as far as content is concerned.

 And, it’s no longer news that the title is what attracts people to your content.
 In fact, before you read a newspaper or magazine, you first glance at the cover (or front page) and headlines.

 8 out of 10 people read the title before deciding whether or not the content is worth their time.

-If this is true, it then means that you should pay a LOT of attention to your titles.
+If this is true, it then means that you should pay a LOT of attention to your blog article titles.

 It doesn’t matter how powerful or valuable your idea is.
 If you’re not able to communicate that value, starting with the title, you’re coasting towards failure.

 A poor headline will render your article invisible, says Brian.

 Headlines or titles are the first and most powerful element in your content page.
 Don’t take them lightly or assume that no one cares.